lmuntaner/tech-introduction-product-people/docs/databases/README.md

 This module will cover the basics of Data Bases.

-We will take a closer look to relational data bases.
-They are the most used and most of what you learn with them can be applied to most of the non-relational ones.
+We will take a closer look at relational data bases.
+They are the most commonly used.
+What you learn with them can be applied to most of the non-relational ones.

 * [Databases](./databases.md)
 * [Relational Databases](./relational.md)